Two Week South America Itinerary – The 5 Best Routes To Pick

 Day 1 - Lima

-Paracas National Park is an untouched natural desert perfect for exploration and adventure.
+First is Paracas National Park – an untouched natural desert perfect for exploration and adventure.
 You can navigate the park by tour, bicycle, ATV, or dune buggy and checking out the park at sunset is a must!

-Check out the full backpacker guide for more information:
+Check out my full Paracas guide for more information:

 Day 5-7 - Arequipa

-Arequipa is an amazing city for backpackers, but the real wonder here is a visit to Colca Canyon – the second deepest canyon in the world.
+Arequipa is an amazing city for travellers, but the real wonder here is a visit to Colca Canyon – the second deepest canyon in the world.

 Day 8-10 - Cusco and Machu Picchu